komaljhalanee/python-diwali-sale-eda/README.md

 A breakdown of transaction volume by state, focusing on the top 10 contributors.

-![Bar chart showing total number of orders by state] ([URL_OF_YOUR_THIRD_CHART.png](https://raw.githubusercontent.com/komaljhalanee/python-diwali-sale-eda/refs/heads/main/asset/state-wise-total-orders.png))
+Bar chart showing total number of orders by state (https://raw.githubusercontent.com/komaljhalanee/python-diwali-sale-eda/refs/heads/main/asset/state-wise-total-orders.png)